-Did you know a successful Lean Transformation can significantly improve patient safety, staff satisfaction and the bottom line?
+A successful Lean Transformation can significantly improve patient safety, staff satisfaction and the bottom line.
 However, if not approached with the right understanding, the transformation can fail or produce only a fraction of its potential.
 So, QHR’s Senior Lean Consultant, Terry Norris, shared his insight on five proven tips you can use to make Lean work in your hospital.

 First, let’s address what Lean is not.
 It doesn’t mean you’re so short staffed that you’re in constant survival mode.
 It also isn’t a project, program, a simple set of tools or a passing fad.